SPEAK VISUALLY Receive practical tips on how to

 You can continue scrolling to check out our full comparison of these two infographic designers, or you can scan the infographic that we created right in Visme to catch the comparison at a glance.

 Let’s start at the very beginning, shall we?
-Before you even start your design, you need to choose a template to help you outline your content.
+Before you even start your design, you need to choose an infographics template to help you outline your content.

 Venngage’s template categories include Informational, Statistical, Process, Geographic, Timeline, Comparison, List, Fun Data, Tutorial, Nonprofit, Human Resources and Real Estate.